cadivus/KIT-PSE_Sensordatenbankmanagementsystem/README.md

 `spring.datasource.password` password of the database user
 are used to specify the database connection.

+Advanced settings can be found in the `application.properties` file in `notification/src/main/resources`.
+These settings can be overridden by `docker-compose.yml` too.

 ### System e-mail address
 The e-mail address with which the alert, report, and confirmation code e-mails are sent can be changed using Docker's environment variables in the `docker-compose.yml` file.